aditya-xq/altcss/README.md

 AltCSS is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## 🎉 Acknowledgments
 Special thanks to the Tailwind CSS community for their amazing work.
-Also, special mention to ChatGPT for being the awesome companion in helping with debugging, writing code and creative support.
+Also, special mention to ChatGPT/Copilot/Cody for being the awesome companions in helping with debugging, writing code and creative support.

 ## Caution
 This project is frequently updated.